 The White Gold and QV properties are located approximately 31 km and 42 km respectively north of the Coffee project (Figure 15.1), a structurally controlled gold deposit.
 The deposit is an undeveloped open pit, heap leach mining project.
-The Coffee project, owned by Newmont Corporation, has Measured and Indicated Resources of 2.14 MOz grading 1.23 g/t Au, and 0.23MOz grading 1.01 g/t (Newmont February 23, 2023, News Release).
+The Coffee project, owned by Newmont Corporation, has Measured and Indicated Resources of 2.1 Moz grading 1.28 g/t Au, and Inferred Resources of 0.2 Moz grading 1.04 g/t (Newmont, 2024).

 Adjacent to the Coffee deposit is the Casino Deposit a porphyry copper and gold deposit.
-The deposit, owned by Western Copper and Gold contains Measured and Indicated Resources of 7.6 Blb Cu and 14.5 Moz Au and Inferred Resources of 3.3 Blb Cu and 6.6 Moz Au (Roth et al, 2022).
+The deposit, owned by Western Copper and Gold Corporation contains Measured and Indicated Resources of 7.6 Blb Cu and 14.5 Moz Au and Inferred Resources of 3.3 Blb Cu and 6.6 Moz Au (Roth et al, 2022).

-Additionally, the White Gold and QV properties are located approximately 83 and 70 km respectively south of the Lone Star gold project, an orogenic gold deposit located near Dawson City, owned by Klondike Gold Corp.
-(Figure 15.1).
-The Lone Star gold deposit has a reported indicated resource of 0.47 Moz grading 0.68 g/t Au, and an inferred resource of 0.11 Moz grading 0.54 g/t Au (Jutras and Kenwood, 2022).
+Additionally, the White Gold and QV properties are located approximately 83 and 70 km respectively south of the Klondike District Gold Project which comprises the Lone Star and Stander orogenic gold deposits, located 20 km south of Dawson City (Figure 15.1).
+The Lone Star and Stander deposits have a reported indicated resource of 0.47 Moz grading 0.68 g/t Au, and an inferred resource of 0.11 Moz grading 0.54 g/t Au (Jutras and Kenwood, 2022).